guendto/jomiel-client-demos/README.md

 ![Example](./docs/demo.svg)

-## Note

-The examples are not identical (in terms of the features) but they all have the same basic functionalities.
+The examples are functionally similar but not necessarily identical (in terms of features).
+Each example shows how to

+- `make an inquiry` and
+- `handle the result`.

+Some examples have extra features, like additional output options.

 |                                                                           | Notes     |
 | ------------------------------------------------------------------------- | --------- |